codinglead/codinglead.github.io/_courses/fetch-reddit-course/index.md

 [part4](../part4):

-What we will do is make the form work with JavaScript to search different subreddits.
+In part 4 we will create an AJAX request when the form is submitted to search different subreddits.

 [part5](../part5):